 Magnetic Discovery bottles are a perfect science and sensory activity!
 The problem is that they rust when you add water.
 Thankfully, I have found a solution!
-Now you can make long lasting discovery bottles that don’t rust.
-Well, I will call them rust resistant…just in case.
-Here’s our new and improved rust resistant magnetic discovery bottle.
+Now you can make long-lasting discovery bottles that don’t rust.
+Here’s our new and improved no-rust magnetic discovery bottle.

 This post contains affiliate links for your convenience.